R3TR0R0C4/CTFs/SoSimple1/SoSimple1.md

 1. Use nmap to scan the network

-    We'll use an intense scan on the network as it's quite small (virtualbox host only), we can see web and ssh services running, but no aparent vulnerabilities yet.
+    We'll use an intense scan on the victim vm (192.168.56.111), we can see web and ssh services running, but no aparent vulnerabilities yet.

     ![victim machine nmap scan result](img/1-nmap.png)